-Deborah Anapol, Author, Polyamory in the 21st Century: Love and Intimacy with Multiple Partners, wrote: “One of the reasons polyamory is at once appealing and threatening is that it brings to the forefront our cultural confusion about the interface between sex and love.
-In my first book Love Without Limits, which was published in 1992, I used the term sexuallove to describe the integration of love and sex.
+Deborah Anapol, Author of, Polyamory in the 21st Century: Love and Intimacy with Multiple Partners, wrote: “One of the reasons polyamory is at once appealing and threatening is that it brings to the forefront our cultural confusion about the interface between sex and love.
+In my first book, Love Without Limits, which was published in 1992, I used the term sexuallove to describe the integration of love and sex.
 However we all know that sex can take place independently of love (even when we are talking about romantic or erotic love) and vice versa.
-Furthermore, most people who ponder these things, discover that they’re not entirely sure what the distinguishing features are for either sex or love.” “
+Furthermore, most people who ponder these things, discover that they’re not entirely sure what the distinguishing features are for either sex or love.”

-Sex is allowed
+Sex is Allowed

 However, “more and more people find themselves facing the discovery that lifelong monogamy is more of a mirage than a reality.
 At the same time, most experts on marriage, family, and sexuality, continue to write and speak as if all extramarital sex falls into the category of infidelity.”
 (Anapol)

-Love but no Sex
+Love But No Sex

 Others may argue that since in almost every relationship, one or both parties is likely to cheat at some point, then it may be better to simply permit each other to be involved with and love others, but to do so in an honest and open manner.
 Honesty and open communication are key factors that sustain multiple partner relationships.